 Knowing the constant allows, allowing therefore impartial…,

 If, in my thinking, I come away with any ‘knowledge’ that is less than impartial, I know my thinking is still bigoted, biased, prejudiced, partisan, narrow-minded, unfair.
 This is where racism can part company with bigotry.
 Feeling attraction to one’s ‘race’ is natural, as that survey suggests.
 Moreover, ‘race’ is much more than just ethnic origin.
 As they say, ‘birds of a feather flock together’, and that really means whatever common purposes and common interests we flock around with together.

 More broadly, doesn’t this all come down to the dynamics of attraction and aversion?
 These forces are the workhorse of life itself, from protozoa to presidents.
 The only significant difference lies in the thinking we engage in, without truly realizing thought’s inherent danger.
-You could say we are intoxicated by thought, and can’t see its double edge nature.
+Thought blinds us to its double edge nature.
 Our view of life naturally reflects what we need and fear in life.
-Yet, we don’t see this subjective bias; rather we believe we are seeing things as they are objectively.
+Yet, we don’t see this subjective bias; rather we believe we are objectively seeing things as they actually are.
 The closest we can ever get to objectivity occurs when we do not care which side wins the day.
-That is tough if you truly do care in the largest sense of the word — if you are aware.
+Alas, that is tough if you do sincerely care in the largest sense of the word — if you are deeply aware.
+Those mirror neurons are always pulling us into the fray.

 Try some rigorous hair splitting

 I considered using correlations here in this post to probe the race issue more fully.
 Fortunately, I am sober enough now— time and experience—to accept how futile this could be.
 The only way to probe deeper through correlations is to experience the correlation process personally, subjectively.
 Therefore, I turn this over to you.
 Click a link! 😉